-Miami's Cruise Terminals are located on Dodge Island, in the middle of Biscayne Bay between downtown Miami and Miami Beach.
-The cruise ship operations share the island with commercial cargo ships and is only accessible via a bridge from the Miami side of the island.
+Miami’s Cruise Terminals are located on Dodge Island, in the middle of Biscayne Bay between downtown Miami and Miami Beach.
+The cruise ship operations share the island with commercial cargo ships and is only accessible via a bridge or tunnel from the Miami side of the island.

 There's enough space in the cruise ship section of the port to handle up to seven cruise ships at a time.
 Most of the ships are "parked" along the north side of the island, with the exception of Terminal J, a smaller terminal on the south side.
 Terminals D and E are the most modern - and capacious - of the cruise terminals, with the ability to accommodate the 5,000+ passenger lists of the biggest of the big ships.

 Miami International Airport (MIA) is located about 8 miles west of the Miami Cruise Port.
-Taking a taxi from the airport to your cruise terminal costs a flat rate of $24.
+Taking a taxi from the airport to your cruise terminal costs a flat rate of $27.
 You can also share a ride (with companies like Super Shuttle) for about $15 per person.
 Rental cars are available from all the major rental car companies and they have shuttles to take you to your car from just outside the baggage claim area.

 The Miami Cruise Port is only about six blocks from I-95 - unfortunately those six blocks are through the heart of downtown Miami.
 It's still a relatively straightforward trip.